 It must have started sometime during Lent 1963 because during the Easter vacation I had a job helping to paint the old Odeon cinema in Queen’s Road, Weybridge, which had been converted into a new parish church.
 One of my sisters brought up my packed lunch and whispered a warning that I should expect trouble when I got home.

 Mother was doing the washing in our tiny kitchen when I came in the back door.
 She said not a word as I passed through the kitchen.
-As I reached the crossed the living room towards the hall doorway it became clear why.
+As I crossed the living room towards the hall doorway it became clear why.
 She had pinned to the wall all the letters from my transatlantic pen-pals.
 Innocent though they may have been I was left in no uncertain terms of the shame I had brought on myself, the family, the parish, the seminary and the priesthood.
 I did not dare break the news that I was thinking of leaving.

 Food glorious food

 I grew more podgy the longer I stayed at Mark Cross.
 My big sister tells me I “went away a slip of a boy and came back fat and spotty and a bit hairier”.
 Who could resist the plates of stodge served up thrice daily?
 I was on Fr.
 Johnny Grant’s table and he constantly reminded us that we should learn not to be choosey and eat all that was put in front of us.
 (At the time I had a particular aversion to baked beans.)
-In later life, he told us, we would be dependent upon a housekeeper to feed us, and we would have no say over the menu.
+In later life, he told us, we would be dependent upon a housekeeper to feed us, and we would have no say over her menu.

 Lunchtimes were ‘enlivened’ by readings.
 After Grace in Latin we ate soup to something spiritual.
-Over the main course one of the senior cassock wearers grappled, sight unseen, with an approved ‘improving book’ – the story of the von Trapp family singers, Orde Wingate’s Burma campaign, or the Irish famine.
-(The Great Hunger’s author Cecil Woodham-Smith surprised us all by turning out to be a woman, and in much later life was to get to know one of her research assistants!)
+Over the main course one of the senior cassock-wearers grappled, sight unseen, with an approved ‘improving book’ – the story of the von Trapp family singers, Orde Wingate’s Burma campaign, or the Irish famine.
+(The Great Hunger’s author Cecil Woodham-Smith surprised us all by turning out to be a woman, and in much later life I was to get to know one of her research assistants!)
 Only when the Rector rang the bell could we chatter over pudding.
 The bell could also be use to devastating effect if a reader got the pronunciation of a word wrong.
 Even the clatter of cutlery would subside as Willie Westlake’s weedy voice reprimanded the unfortunate lector, alone in his wooden pulpit above our heads.
 A good preparation for later life, perhaps, but devastating to self-esteem.

 I vividly recall sitting opposite Fr Grant with my back to the windows through which the midday sun glinted, high-lighting what looked to me like a petrol slick glistening on the grey slices of beef which lay on the platter before him.
 I tried signaling my alarm with my eyes since we could not speak; he ignored me with furrowed brow.
 Fearful that we would all be served rotting flesh if I did not intervene I reached over with my knife and fork and began to cut out the offending slivers.
 Luckily the bell went and a bemused Johnny Grant swiftly put me in my place over my Potemkin moment.
 The light can play tricks with too vivid an imagination and little understanding of science.